terraphim/INCOSE-Systems-Engineering-Handbook/pages/@Knowledge specialization, organizational coupling, and the boundaries of the firm why do firms know more than they make.md

 date:: 2001
 issue:: 4
-extra:: Publisher: SAGE Publications title:: @Knowledge specialization, organizational coupling, and the boundaries of the firm: why do firms know more than they make? pages:: 597–621 volume:: 46 item-type:: [[journalArticle]]
+extra:: Publisher: SAGE Publications title:: @Knowledge specialization, organizational coupling, and the boundaries of the firm why do firms know more than they make pages:: 597–621 volume:: 46 item-type:: [[journalArticle]]